MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TeamsProtectionPolicyRule.md

 ```

 ### -ExceptIfSentTo
-The ExceptIfSentTo parameter specifies an exception to Teams protection that looks for recipients of Teams messages.
+The ExceptIfSentTo parameter specifies an exception to ZAP for Teams protection that looks for recipients of Teams messages.
 You can use any value that uniquely identifies the recipient.
 For example:

 - Name
 - Alias